-Coronavirus: Mayhem at supermarkets
+Covid 19 coronavirus: 'This isn't fair for others' - Shoppers swarm supermarkets before lockdown

 Huge crowds have descended on supermarkets and liquor stores across the country this afternoon as people attempt to stock up on supplies before the country goes into lockdown on Wednesday.

-Pak'nSave Wairua Park has closed temporarily due to too many people wanting to get in, and a queue at Pak'nSave Sylvia Park snaked right through the mall stretching about 70 metres long.
+Pak'nSave Wairua Park closed temporarily due to too many people wanting to get in, and a queue at Pak'nSave Sylvia Park snaked right through the mall stretching about 70 metres long.
 Staff members were hastily putting up signs urging people to shop normally.

 The Trusts in West Auckland said its liquor outlets were open but experiencing high demand with team members at the front of shops managing the crowds.